joepurdy/zeus/README.md

 I kept my solution minimal to both account for the timebox I was working with (I wanted to stay within 1-3 hours) and to allow for further discussion about how to scale or alter my solution during the team review interview that follows.

-My solution creates three CloudFormation stacks:
+My solution creates two CloudFormation stacks:
-- vpc
 - app
 - db

-### VPC

-The VPC stack is a straightforward AWS VPC for networked services from the App and DB stacks to communicate through.
-An Internet Gateway is attached to allow outgoing packets to the internet and VPC endpoints are created for private networking for S3 and DynamoDB from the DB stack.

 ### App